-NRL’s Egremont branch has thrown their support behind the This Is Me campaign which the Cumbria Chamber of Commerce recently launched.
+NRL’s Egremont branch has thrown their support behind the This Is Me mental health campaign which the Cumbria Chamber of Commerce recently launched.

-Working alongside Sellafield Ltd., the Nuclear Decommissioning Authority, BAE Systems and Cumbria Police, the campaign is aimed at highlighting mental health illness in the region.
+Working alongside Sellafield Ltd., the Nuclear Decommissioning Authority, BAE Systems and Cumbria Police, the this Is Me mental health campaign is aimed at highlighting mental health illness in the region.

 Statistics show that one in six British workers are affected by health problems such as depression, stress and anxiety each year.

 Chief Executive of the council Rob Johnston, says,

 “Mental ill health is the leading cause of sickness absence, costing employers an average of £1,035 per employee per year.

 We hope that, through This is Me, we can reinforce this message and confront the stigma around mental ill health.”